awvalenti/bauhinia/coronata/README.md

 ## Usage
 For your convenience, please use [Maven](https://maven.apache.org) or [Gradle](http://gradle.org/).
 There is a free service called [JitPack]( https://jitpack.io/) that allows adding a GitHub project as a dependency.
 It is able to download released JARs from GitHub repositories and, for non-released versions, it is able to download source code, compile it and package it as a JAR.

-To use coronata in a Maven project, add this to your pom.xml:
+To use coronata on a Maven project, add this to your pom.xml:

 ```xml
 <repositories>